evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 A [request routing rule](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-components?WT.mc_id=AZ-MVP-5003837#request-routing-rules) determines how to route traffic on the listener.
 The rule binds the listener and the back-end pool.
 In my example, there is a rule called `default` that links `default` listener with `apim` backend pool.

-Here is how AGW configuration looks like at the `Monitoring/Insights` view (still in Preview)
+Here is how AGW configuration looks like from the `Monitoring/Insights` view (still in Preview)

 ![AGW-default](/images/2020-11-05-AGW-default.png)

 ## Canary configuration

-AGW allows you to configure more than one listener, routing rule and backend pool, so, when I need to test the new inactive infrastructure slot, I can add an extra listener, let's call it `canary`, for test host `api29cc67d2.foo-bar.org` and new routing rule that binds `canary` listener with `apim` backend pool, and let's call it `canary` as well.
+AGW allows you to configure more than one listener, routing rule and backend pool, so, when I need to test the new inactive infrastructure slot, I can add an extra listener, let's call it `canary`, receiving requests from the test host `api29cc67d2.foo-bar.org`, and new routing rule that binds `canary` listener with `apim` backend pool, and let's call it `canary` as well.

 With this new set of components in place, here is how AGW configuration will look like: